-There are six commissions authorized by the AACC Board.
-Each consists of an average of 24 people from member institutions who are CEOs or administrators, plus additional people from organizations who work in areas that are relevant to the commissions’ specific charges.
+There are ten commissions authorized by the AACC Board.
+Each consists of an average of 24 people from member institutions who are CEOs or administrators.
 The commissions are listed below.
+Click on each commission for a description/charge.

 - Commission on Diversity, Inclusion and Equity